PopovEvgeniy/simpleswfconvertor/readme.txt

                                 Simple swf convertor

-                                  Version 1.7.5.1
+                                  Version 1.7.6

                          This software was made by Popov Evgeniy Alekseyevich

-System requirements
+System requirements.

 Windows XP (Service Pack 3) or higher for 32-bit systems Windows Vista or higher for 64-bit systems

-Program description
+The program description.

-Simple swf convertor is a power tool with a simple interface.
+Simple swf convertor is a powerful tool with a simple interface.
 It lets you convert an Adobe Flash movie to a self-played movie.
 A standalone movie is an executable file.
 It combines the built-in player and the Flash movie in one file.

-Prepare

-Put the executable file of the Flash Player Projector in the Simple swf convertor directory.
-You can take the Flash Player Projector here: https://archive.org/details/flash-projectors

-Modes

 The normal mode is intended to process a single Flash movie.
 The batch mode is intended to process all Flash movies in the target directory and all subdirectories of the target directory.

-License
+The additional software.

+You can take the Flash Player projector here: https://archive.org/details/flash-projectors Put it in the Simple swf convertor directory.

+License.

 This program is distributed under the GNU GENERAL PUBLIC LICENSE.

-About program modification
+The source code.

 The code is included in the source.zip archive.
-It can be compiled under Lazarus 4.0 RC3 or higher.
+It can be compiled under Lazarus 4.2 or higher.

-Change log
+Version history.

 0.1: The initial version.
 0.2-0.4: The small changes.